A Ten Question Q&A with GREGG TURNER

 I've come up with two bumper stickers I'd like to see in wide circulation.
 One reads, "Tucson, A Warmer Place to Watch Television."
 The other, "Tucson, White Trash Living at Santa Fe Prices."

 The good thing is, in the not-so-distant future, when the water runs out, this place will return to its rightful inhabitants--the scorpions and rattlers and bobcats and javelinas and a handful of people who understand the desert and know how to live within reasonable environmental limits.
+We've discussed the sorry state of affairs in the 21st century, but there's gotta be something worthwhile going on.
+What're ten current/modern things that you would deem cool?
+I'll be honest--I haven't a clue.
+My attitude is very simple--everything is fine when I'm in my studio.
+When I leave, however, I'm entering a particularly repellent bedlam, a place where gravity has been suspended and Daffy Duck is the most celebrated dialectition.

 Therefore, if there's something cool going on it'd have a tough time getting through my psychological and cultural Strategic Defense Initiative.
 The last Tucson band I religiously followed was Rodeo Queen--and they broke up four years ago.